DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

         Note that channel access puts to a Python soft IOC input record are completely ineffective, and this includes waveform records.

+    ..  method:: get_field(field)

+        This returns the named field from the record.
+An exception will be raised if the field cannot be found.

+        Note that this function can only be used after the IOC has been initialized.
+        If you need to retrieve a field's value before that, access it directly via an attribute e.g. ``my_record.EGU``.
+(This will not work after the IOC is initialized)

+    ..  method:: set_field(field, value)

+        This sets the given field to the given value.
+The value will always be converted to a Python String, which is then interpreted by EPICS as a DBF_STRING type.
+Note that values can be no longer than 39 bytes.

+        Note that this function can only be used after the IOC has been initialized.
+        If you need to set a field's value before that, set it directly as an attribute on the record e.g. ``my_record.EGU``.
+(This will not work after the IOC is initialized)

 Working with OUT records
 ~~~~~~~~~~~~~~~~~~~~~~~~